 Each share of common stock will be counted as one vote according to the instructions contained on a proper proxy card, whether submitted in person, by mail, over the Internet or by telephone, or on a ballot voted in person at the meeting.
-With respect to the option exchange proposal, under our By-laws, shares will not be voted "for" the proposal, and will not be counted as voting on the matter, if they either (1) abstain from voting on the proposal, or (2) are broker non-votes.
-Brokers do not have discretionary authority to vote shares on this proposal without direction from the beneficial owner.
-Under NYSE rules, votes cast in favor of the proposal, against the proposal and abstentions all count as voting on the proposal and broker non-votes do not count as voting on the proposal.
+With respect to all proposals, shares will not be voted in favor of the matter, and will not be counted as voting on the matter, if they either (1) abstain from voting on a particular matter, or (2) are broker non-votes.
+Accordingly, assuming the presence of a quorum, abstentions for a particular director nominee and broker non-votes will have no effect on the outcome of the election of directors, the ratification of our independent registered public accounting firm or the shareholder proposal to de-classify our Board of Directors.